cyberark/secretless-broker/README.md

 - MySQL (Socket and TCP)
 - PostgreSQL (Socket and TCP)
 - SSH / SSH-Agent (Beta)
-- HTTP with Basic auth, Conjur, and AWS authorization strategies (Beta)
+- HTTP with Basic auth, CyberArk Secrets Manager or Conjur OSS, and AWS authorization strategies (Beta)

 Support for these services is provided via internal plugins (also referred to as "Service Connectors") that are part of the Secretless binary distribution.